Factors of 180

 Factor Pairs of 180

-The factor pairs of 180 are the pairs of integers that multiply together to give 180.
-These include both positive and negative combinations.
-The positive factor pairs of 180 are (1, 180), (2, 90), (3, 60), (4, 45), (5, 36), (6, 30), (9, 20), (10, 18), (12, 15), and the negative factor pairs are (-1, -180), (-2, -90), (-3, -60), (-4, -45), (-5, -36), (-6, -30), (-9, -20), (-10, -18), (-12, -15).
-Knowing the factor pairs of 180 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+For 180, factor pairs are the sets of two integers whose product equals 180.
+They come in positive and negative versions, the positive pairs are (1, 180), (2, 90), (3, 60), (4, 45), (5, 36), (6, 30), (9, 20), (10, 18), (12, 15), and the negative pairs are (-1, -180), (-2, -90), (-3, -60), (-4, -45), (-5, -36), (-6, -30), (-9, -20), (-10, -18), (-12, -15).
+These pairs help visualize how multiplication works and show that every number can be expressed as a product in multiple ways.
+Understanding factor pairs is a helpful step when studying divisibility, GCF, and prime factorization.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 180: